pilgrimtabby/pilgrim-autosplitter/01-video-capture.md

 # Connect Video

 There are two main ways to connect your video game feed to Pilgrim Autosplitter.
+You can also capture clips of completed splits (see [Record Clips](#record-clips) below).

 ## Method 1: Capture Card